 Maria Chanmugam, Marketing Director, Clevercoms

-Being a Trustee of our charity has allowed me the opportunity to be involved in projects as wide ranging as supporting the British Glass Biennale through to our Glass in Society Scheme.
-I am privileged to have responsibility for our Abbot Scholars.
+Being a Trustee of our charity allowed me the opportunity to be involved in projects as wide ranging as supporting the British Glass Biennale through to our Glass in Society Scheme.
+I have been privileged to have had responsibility for our Abbot Scholars.
+As Chairman of the Glass Committee I am able to facilitate links between the Company and wider glass industries.
 My involvement with the Glass Sellers Company, both socially and on the Court, is stimulating, fulfilling and great fun.”